-Recognizing the importance of experimental research to students' intellectual growth, the Department of Physics has completely modernized its laboratory facilities over the last few years.
+Recognizing the importance of experimental research to students' intellectual growth, the

+Department of Physics has completely modernized its laboratory facilities over the last few years.
 Undergraduate research in energy, lasers and optics, and theoretical physics is now part of the curriculum.

 Requirements for the Major in Physics Leading to the B.A.
-Degree (120 credits)
+Degree

 Major Requirements (52 credits)

-major nequi Cilicitis (02 cicans)

 PHY 113 Physics for Science Majors I

 PHY 114 Physics for Science Majors II

 PHY 211 Introduction to Mathematical

 Methods in Physics

 PHY 216 Physics III-Introduction to

 Physics of Atoms, Nuclei, and

 Solids

 PHY 230 Mechanics I: Statics

 PHY 260 Thermodynamics and

 Kinetic Theory

 PHY 264 Optics

 PHY 322 Advanced Physics Lab

 PHY 380 Electromagnetic Theory

 PHY 428 Quantum Mechanics

 MTH 141 Calculus and Analytic

 Geometry I

 MTH 142 Calculus and Analytic

 Geometry II

-MTH 144 Introduction to Differential
+MTH 244 Introduction to Differential

-Equations
+Equations253

-MTH 157 Linear Algebra
+MTH 253 Linear Algebra

-(Students are stro ngly advised to take MTH 143
+(Students are stre ongly advised to take MTH 243

-Calculus III as an elective.)

-(00